xshoji/go-img-diff/README.md

 - `-ot` : Transparency of the original image (default: 0.95)
   - 0.0=completely opaque, 1.0=completely transparent

-- `-n` : Apply color tint to the transparent overlay (default: true)
+- `-td` : Disable color tint on the transparent overlay (default: false)
 - `-tc` : Tint color as R,G,B (default: "255,0,0")
 - `-ts` : Tint strength (default: 0.05)
   - 0.0=no tint (original image as is), 1.0=tint only